SMTP vs HTTP MailSlurp inboxes

-MailSlurp offers two types of inbox: SMTP or HTTP.
+MailSlurp offers two types of inbox: or .
 Both act like regular email addresses - they can send and receive emails and attachments on demand.
 They differ in which mail server processes inbound emails and whether they can be accessed in clients like Outlook, Mail, and Exchange.

 HTTP inboxes